Web-based EtherCAT® Configuration and Diagnosis Tool

 Troubleshooting

-EtherCAT networks provide extensive built-in diagnostics, and the acontis EC-Engineer is designed to make these accessible even without deep EtherCAT expertise.
+EtherCAT networks provide extensive built-in diagnostics, and the acontis EC-Engineer Web is designed to make these accessible even without deep EtherCAT expertise.
 Errors in an EtherCAT network fall into three categories, each requiring different diagnostic approaches.

 Category 1 covers permanent errors during network startup that prevent the network from reaching the Operational state.
 These include topology mismatches between the real network and the ENI configuration, SubDevice initialization failures, Distributed Clock synchronization problems, and complete frame loss despite correct cabling.
 The EC-Engineer's graphical topology view allows engineers to immediately compare the discovered network against the planned configuration, making it straightforward to identify missing or mismatched SubDevices.